-Beginning in 1981, Pearson was employed as the Director of Information Technologies for Midwestern Telephone.
+Beginning in 1981, Pearson was employed as the Director of New Technologies for Midwestern Telephone.
 In 1985, he became CIO for the firm.
 He served in that capacity for over 20 years until he retired from the firm in 2007.
 During his time at Midwestern Telephone, Pearson worked with IBM engineers on systems development for the IBM Series/1 minicomputer.
 During this time, he was published in Computerworld Magazine on the topic of the IBM Series/1 and its operating systems.

 In April of 2008, Pearson joined the staff in the Office of Information Services (now Information Technology Services) at Pittsburg State University.
 He served as the Unix Systems Administrator for three years prior to being named Interim Assistant Director in 2011 and later became an Assistant Director, and then Director on a permanent basis.

 Pearson has also served as a volunteer firefighter for over 35 years.
 The last 20 of those as the Fire Chief of the Carterville, Missouri Fire Department.

 Pearson has also completed a successful deployment for desktop virtualization.
 The project provides standard and graphics hardware accelerated virtual desktops and, using a dedicated farm, provides virtualized CAD workstations for to remotely located students for the College of Technology – in each case, eliminating the need for students to travel to the university to access resources in a physical computer lab.

 Pearson also spearheaded a new initiative at PSU – designed to augment and largely replace desktop virtualization as the venue for student access to specialty applications.
 The new tech, offered by a firm called Software2, allows students to “install” packaged versions of specialty apps on their own devices but allows the university to retain license control.
 This technology shifts the “horsepower” to the student’s device and away from the datacenter.
 The same tech can be used to turn general purpose computer labs into specialty labs and vice versa.
-It can also greatly reduce the number of VDI images the university must maintain.